 Step 2: Click the No Scaling button at the bottom of the window, then choose one of the options you see there.

-The Slightly More Difficult Way to Print a Spreadsheet on One Page in Excel 2010
+How to Use the Slightly More Difficult Way to Print a Spreadsheet on One Page in Excel 2010 (Guide with Pictures)

 1. The Margins